charleymroberts/ecommerce/README.md

 **Code copied from the Boutique walkthrough project:**

-The ‘checkout’ app was copied from Boutique Ado and modified.
+The ‘Checkout’ app was copied from Boutique Ado and modified.
 Some code in the ‘Bag’ app, and the code for the quantity selector, was copied from Boutique Ado (comments in the code).

 **Bootstrap templates:**